rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 #### Conventional Install

 For most users, a conventional installation will work just fine.
-You'll need to download the [Joomla!
+You will need to download the [Joomla!
 ZIP package](http://joomla.org) of your choice, and create a database which you will use to store the content and settings date for the site.

-Upon downloading Joomla 2.5 or 3.x, you'll need to place the ZIP file in the remote or localhost directory you wish to have your Joomla! site appear on.
+Upon downloading Joomla 2.5 or 3.x, you will need to place the ZIP file in the remote or localhost directory you wish to have your Joomla! site appear on.
 You can then unpack the file and access the primary installer via your browser by navigating to the root installation folder as you would if you were visiting the site normally.

 #### RocketLauncher